 Riddhima Laha ’18 started his PhD in Robotics and Mechatronics at TU Munich.

 Ashliann Arditi ’19 is a science teacher at SA Upper West.
 She won a Rookie of the Year Award, recognizing first-year teachers who have embraced the challenge of teaching and demonstrated significant growth.

 Melissa O’Brien ’19 is the marketing and communications manager for the Bethany-Fenwick Area Chamber of Commerce, Delaware.

-Kirsten Schweitzer ’19 got married in December 2019 and will be graduating from the accelerated nursing program in 2020.
-She recently got a job as a nurse technician.
+Kirsten Schweitzer ’19 was married in December 2019 and graduated from the accelerated nursing program in 2020.
+She is currently a nurse technician.